edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 !!! note
     The Common Config can only be specified when not using the Configuration Provider.

-!!! example "Example - Using docker-compose to override with a different common configuration file"
+!!! example "Example - Override with a common configuration file at the command line"
     ```bash
     $ export EDGEX_COMMON_CONFIG=./my-common-configuration.yaml
+    $ ./core-data
     ```

 !!! edgey "EdgeX 3.0"